nodejs/undici/README.md

   Default: `null`
 * `signal: AbortSignal|EventEmitter|Null`.
   Default: `null`
-* `requestTimeout: Number`, the timeout after which a request will time out, in milliseconds.
-Monitors time between request being enqueued and receiving a response.
+- `headersTimeout: Number`, the timeout after which a request will time out, in milliseconds.
+Monitors time between receiving a complete headers.
   Use `0` to disable it entirely.
 Default: `30e3` milliseconds (30s).
 * `protocol: String`, a string of comma separated protocols, in descending preference order.
   Default: `Websocket`.